 Isaiah has a whole chapter that sounds like it’s about one innocent man taking the punishment for other people’s sins, and coming back to life after being killed.
 Despite the fact that it’s in the past tense, Jesus and his disciples thought this was a prediction about Jesus.

-But this chapter can’t be about him, because unlike Jesus, this man suffers silently.
+But whatever this chapter is about, it can’t be about him, because unlike Jesus, this man suffers silently.
 This man was supposed to live a long time and have children, unlike Jesus, who died young with no children.
 It does say this man was pierced, but then it also says he was crushed.
 Why should we think this prophecy has been fulfilled by someone who only had one of those things done to him?

 Matthew also misquotes one verse from that chapter so he can claim it’s about Jesus healing people, but even Matthew’s version of that verse doesn’t accurately describe what the gospels say about Jesus.
 He makes it sound like Jesus ended up suffering from all the conditions he took away from other people!